 Michigan Federal Criminal Defense

-Our federal criminal defense lawyers represent clients facing serious charge in Michigan’s Eastern and Western Districts.
-If you are under investigation, if you have been subpoenaed to appear before a grand jury, or if you are awaiting trial on federal charges, call 214-692-2171 now for a free and confidential consultation.
+Our federal criminal defense lawyers represent clients facing serious charge in Detroit, Grand Rapids, and all of Michigan including the Eastern and Western Districts.
+If you are under investigation, if you have been subpoenaed to appear before a grand jury, or if you are awaiting trial on federal charges, call 888-680-1745 now for a free and confidential consultation.

 Oberheiden, P.C. is a federal criminal defense law firm with a nationwide presence.
 Our attorneys have centuries of combined experience on both sides of federal criminal matters, and our defense team is available to represent clients in federal cases in Michigan’s Eastern and Western Districts.
 Regardless of the scope of the allegations against you, and regardless of whether you are currently under investigation or your case has been scheduled for trial, our attorneys can help, and we encourage you to contact us immediately to discuss your defense.